 Early risk assessment will help identify high-risk patients who may require early further management with angiography, and coronary revascularisation.
 Methods of cardiac assessment vary according to local availability and expertise.

 - Routine exercise ECG testing: submaximal testing is increasingly performed before hospital discharge at 4-7 days.
 A symptom-limited test can be performed at 3-6 weeks post-infarction in order to assess prognosis and to identify those patients with reversible ischaemia (who should then have an angiogram to assess the need for CABG).

-- Myocardial perfusion imaging scintigraphy, using single photon emission computed tomography (SPECT), can be performed before hospital discharge to assess the extent of residual ischaemia if the patient has not already undergone cardiac catheterisation and angiography.
+- Myocardial perfusion imaging scintigraphy, using single-photon emission computerised tomography (SPECT), can be performed before hospital discharge to assess the extent of residual ischaemia if the patient has not already undergone cardiac catheterisation and angiography.
 NICE recommends that myocardial perfusion scintigraphy using SPECT should be the first test used for: